 Shiatsu ShinTai activates our ability to not only heal, but to awaken, evolve and align with our true nature.
 The journey is equally healing for practitioner and receiver!

-- Phases of Motion – a specific perceptual awareness used to diagnose patterns of resonance in the body and identify when, where & how to work during a treatment.
+- Phases of Motion – a specific perceptual awareness used to diagnose patterns of resonance in the body

-- Open to all bodyworkers.
+- Open to shiatsu and healing bodyworkers.

 Date: 7-8 December

 Investment: £185 before 1 Oct, £215 thereafter. £85 deposit secures your place